cmlund2610-dev/SubZero/README.md

-# SubZero
+# subzero

 **Precision in Data.
 Clarity in Design.**

-SubZero is a modern SaaS customer success analytics platform built with React, providing real-time insights into client health, MRR trends, churn risk, and contract renewals.
+subzero is a modern SaaS customer success analytics platform built with React, providing real-time insights into client health, MRR trends, churn risk, and contract renewals.

 ## 🚀 Features